In this issue, we talk about the following:

 How To Learn SQL?

-The SQL language has clauses, which are components of statements and queries, expressions that can produce scalar values or tables, predicates, which specify conditions that can be evaluated to SQL three-valued logic; and queries, which retrieve data based on criteria and some other elements.
+The SQL language has clauses, which are components of statements and queries; expressions that can produce scalar values or tables; predicates, which specify conditions that can be evaluated to SQL three-valued logic; and queries, which retrieve data based on criteria and other elements.

 So, the question is how to learn SQL.
 Here are some (free) resources that I can recommend: